Bermuda 40

-The Bermuda 40 is an American sailboat that was designed by William Tripp, Jr. in 1958 as a racer-cruiser and first built in 1959.
+The Bermuda 40 is an American sailboat that was designed by William Tripp, Jr. in 1958 as a racer-cruiser and first built in 1960.

 The Bermuda 40 is a development of the Tripp-designed Block Island 40.

 The manufacturer considers the current production Bermuda 50 "the modern day evolution of the Bermuda 40".

 Production

 Henry Hinckley had originally planned to build his first fiberglass sailboat based on a 38 foot boat which was intended to serve as the plug from which molds would be built.
-However, a group, (the "Oldak Group”) of eight prospective buyers from the New York Yacht Club approached him during the 1959 New York Boat Show about building boats based on William H. Tripp Jr's Block Island 40.
+However, a group, (the "Cigal Group”) of six prospective buyers from the Knickerbocker Yacht Club approached him during the 1959 New York Boat Show about building boats based on William H. Tripp Jr's Block Island 40.
 Two additional buyers then also committed to the new design and the prospect of ten guaranteed sales was attractive, reducing the market risk of the new design.
 Construction began in the fall of 1959.
 Hull #1, Huntress, was launched in time for the 1960 Bermuda Race and the remaining first group of boats was completed that year.

 The design was built by Hinckley Yachts in the United States, with 203 examples of the design completed in all versions between 1959 and 1991.
 The Bermuda 40 was Hinckley's first fiberglass sailboat, although the builder had experimented with small club fiberglass committee-type boats in the 1950s.

 Design

 The Bermuda 40 is a recreational keelboat, built predominantly of fiberglass, with teak wood trim, including the cockpit coaming.
 It has a masthead sloop rig or optional yawl rig, with coated aluminum spars.
 It features a spooned raked stem, a raised counter transom, a keel-mounted rudder controlled by a wheel and a fixed long keel with a bronze centreboard, operated via a worm gear.

 The boat is fitted with a Westerbeke 4-107 diesel engine of 40 hp for docking and maneuvering.
 The fuel tank holds 48 u.s.gal and the fresh water tank has a capacity of 110 u.s.gal.
 Later models were offered with Yanmar 4JH2 engines.

-The interior Layout "A" design has sleeping accommodation for six people, with a double "V"-berth in the bow cabin, two straight settee berths in the main cabin around the drop-leaf dinette table, each settee with a pilot berth above.
+The interior Standard Layout design has sleeping accommodation for six people, with a double "V"-berth in the bow cabin, two straight settee berths in the main cabin around the drop-leaf dinette table, each settee with a pilot berth above.
 The galley is located on the port side at the foot of the companionway ladder.
-The galley is "L"-shaped and is equipped with a three-burner propane-fired stove and a sink.
+The galley is L-shaped and is equipped with a three-burner propane-fired stove and a sink.
 A navigation station is opposite the galley, on the starboard side and employs the icebox top as a chart table.
 A refrigerator was optional.
 The head is located just aft of the bow cabin on the port side and includes a shower.
 Stowage includes built-in bookcases, as well as wet lockers.
-The factory optional Layout "B" substitutes a dinette table for the port settee.
+The factory optional Layout "A" substitutes a dinette table for the port settee.